300 East Pratt Street: History

 A proposed building, originally expected to rise to 640 ft, is currently on hold due to high vacancy rates in the city.
 Construction of the building was to begin in 2007 and was originally expected to be completed in 2010.

 The construction of this building was proposed in 2003, but not approved by the state of Maryland.
 In 2006, the construction of the building was again proposed, and finally approved by the state of Maryland.
 Plans were scaled back to 40 stories and 300,000 square feet of office space, in addition to a 270-room hotel.
-As of January 2022, InterPark had a joint venture proposed with Baltimore-based MCB Real Estate LLC to develop the property.
+As of January 2022, InterPark had a joint venture proposed with Baltimore-based MCB Real Estate to develop the property.
+The plan for 300 E. Pratt St consolidates with the Harborplace Redevelopment project.